berhane/LAP-solvers/README.md

   * `pip[2/3] install   hungarian`
 * `lap` module by Tomas Kozmar.
   * `pip[2/3] install lap`
-* `lapjv` module by source{d} for Python3
+* `lapjv` module by src{d} for Python3
   * `pip3 install lapjv`
+* `lapsolver` module by Christoph Heindl
+    * `pip3 install lapsolver`
 # Output
-The script  will produce output similar to this. **The output here corresponds to an average of three Python2/3 runs on a 2015 MacBook Air with Intel® Core™ i5-5250U Processor and 8GB RAM**
+The script  will produce output similar to this. **The output here corresponds to an average of three Python 2.7.15/3.7.1 runs on a 2013 MacPro with a 3.5 GHz Intel Xeon E5-1650v2 processor and 32GB of RAM**

 ## Python2
-* data of timing for LAP solving random cost matrices of sizes 2^{min} - 2^{max}
+* data of timing for LAP solving random cost matrices of sizes 2<sup>min</sup> - 2<sup>max</sup>

 <pre>
 Solving matrices of sizes up to limit 2^{n} where n is {'munkres': 7, 'scipy': 9, 'hungarian': 13, 'lap.lapjv': 13}